KaylebJay/petz-1/petz/docs/petz.md

 - Farm Animal.
 - It can lay Chicken Eggs like the duckies.
 - It drops Raw Chicken to cook it as food.
+- Get Chicken Legs with Raw Chichen.
+- Put a lot of Roasted Chicken Legs into a bucket, to get a super-delicious bucket of Chicken Legs.

 #### Pigeon
 ![Pigeon](/images/pigeon.png)